prayashdash1729/URL-shortener-flask/README.md

 [![WebApp Screen Shot][webapp-screenshot]]()

 I have used Flask to create a webapp which shortens URLs.
 I have used Bootstrap for the template of the website.

+### To Do
+- [ ] Add a database to store the URLs and their shortened versions.
+- [ ] Add a login system to keep track of the URLs shortened by a user.
+- [ ] Add a feature to keep track of the number of times a shortened URL is used by a user.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>